 In 2019, Chalet Hotels Ltd (CHL) launched a successful IPO in early 2019.
 It also decided to scale up partnership with Marriott Intl by signing 5 new contracts in Dec 2019.

 Chicago headquartered Hyatt Hotels Corporation currently has 32 hotels across 20 cities under its eight brands in India.
-It is planning to open 11 new hotels in India by the end of 2020.
+In 2019, it had announced that it will open 11 new hotels in India by the end of 2020.
 It is also looking at expanding in tier II and tier III cities in coming years.

 The major players in hotel industry in India are